 - Fetal death.

-Given that the consumption of prescription opioids has increased dramatically in the United States, it is important for women to understand the risks of taking these medicines while they are pregnant.
+Given that the use of prescription opioids continues to be a concern, it is important for women to understand the risks of taking these medicines while they are pregnant.
 If you are pregnant, talk to your health care provider about the medications you are taking to prevent potential harm to your developing fetus.

 Treatment for Opioid Addiction

 If you or a loved one is facing an addiction to opioids during pregnancy, there are options for treatment.
-The most important and first step to take is to tell your doctor about your opioid use.
-Every mother wants the best for her baby, and by disclosing your drug use with your doctor, you are taking the necessary steps to ensure your baby’s health and wellbeing.
+The most important thing to do is tell your doctor about your opioid use.
+Disclosing your use of painkillers when pregnant is an important step to ensuring your baby’s health and wellbeing.

 Depending on your level of opioid dependence, your doctor may recommend inpatient or outpatient treatment.

 Inpatient programs are residential facilities where individuals are required to live at the facility for the duration of the program.
-Programs usually last 30 to 90 days but may last longer.
+Programs vary in length depending on the level of care assessed when you enter treatment, but typically last for more than 30 days.

 Inpatient programs provide 24/7 supervision and will typically include some combination of: